-Daucosterol is an alkaloid, meaning it contains nitrogen and has some physiological effects on the human body when consumed.
+Daucosterol is an alkaloid, which contains nitrogen and has some physiological effects on the human body when consumed.
 Alkaloids are present in a massive array of plants, and some common ones include caffeine, cocaine, nicotine, and quinine.

 While daucosterol doesn’t seem to be a major player in the noticeable physiological and psychoactive effects that kratom provides — like euphoria and pain relief — it has been shown to provide some interesting benefits, which we’ll discuss further down.

-Daucosterol is found in Mitragyna speciosa, which is the scientific name for the “kratom tree,” a plant that grows naturally in Southeast Asia.
-It’s also known to appear in plants belonging to the family Malvaceae, more commonly referred to as “mallow plants.”
+Daucosterol is found in Mitragyna speciosa, the scientific name for the “kratom tree,” a plant that grows naturally in Southeast Asia.
+It’s also known to appear in plants belonging to the Malvaceae family, more commonly referred to as “mallow plants.”